What is phonological awareness?

 Phonemic awareness is important:

-• It primes readers for reading text, which requires readers to notice how letters represent sounds.
+• It primes readers for reading text, which requires readers to know letter sounds.

 • It gives readers a way to approach sounding out and reading new words.